karan-bodara/sql-datawarehouse-project/README.md

 ## 🌟 About Me

-I am a data enthusiast passionate about transforming raw data into actionable insights.
-Skilled in modern data architectures, analytics, and storytelling through dashboards.
+As a data enthusiast, I specialize in building efficient data systems, uncovering insights, and solving business problems through data-driven solutions.
+I’m committed to delivering high-quality, reliable results that add real value to your projects.